Skip to Content

 The clutter makes it harder to scan for new opportunities.
 Your eyes have to constantly filter out the "Applied" labels and focus only on the unmarked listings.
 When you're looking through hundreds of jobs, that mental filtering adds up.
 You lose time and miss opportunities buried among all the jobs you've already handled.

-Understanding how LinkedIn marks jobs as applied matters because HideJobs relies on these markers to filter jobs out.
+Understanding how LinkedIn marks jobs as applied matters because filtering tools like HideJobs rely on these markers to detect which jobs to hide.
 LinkedIn handles this differently depending on how you apply.

 Easy Apply Applications